 - Any matter concerning policies or bylaws shall be considered;

 - Presentations on funding proposals by a representative of the groups submitting the proposals.
 In the event that a representative is not present, the funding proposal shall not be considered at that meeting.
 The representatives will be asked to leave the room and discussion on the proposed projects shall take place.
-Following this a vote on each eligible proposal shall occur and the status of each project shall be determined;
+Following this a vote on each eligible proposal shall occur and the status of each funding shall be determined;

 - Any other matter not included in the above shall be considered;

 - Following all matters considered above the meeting shall be adjourned;